RemoteTechnologiesGroup/RemoteTech/guide/parts.md

 Reach                                 | Dres (all times), Jool (same side of sun only), Eeloo (periapsis and same side of sun only)
 Cone Diameter                         | 0.04&deg;
-Cone covers Kerbin at                 | 1,700,000 km Cone covers kerbosynchronous orbit at | 9,900,000 km {:.xmit}
+Cone covers Kerbin at                 | 1,700,000 km Cone covers keosynchronous orbit at | 9,900,000 km {:.xmit}

 |Atmosphere Performance